Let’s talk about not-so-good news

 Focus on the solution.

 Always focus on solving the problem, not just talking about it.
 Let the user know they’re in safe hands and that we’ll work with them to fix whatever’s broken.
-If a customer doesn’t qualify for a particular tax break, let them know that we’ll check for other ones they might qualify for.
+For example, if a customer doesn’t qualify for a particular tax break, let them know that we’ll check for other tax breaks.

 Take it seriously.
 If immediate action is needed, deliver both urgency and action in the messaging.